 We want more.
-We feel sorrow when we perceive lack; but we always can achieve, possess, or control more.
-Are condemned to sorrow?
-Obtaining more isn’t evil.
-We should engage in the work of achieving more.
-The human drive for more provides the energy for new discoveries.
-Through this drive, humans developed sophisticated systems of beliefs, government, transportation, and security.
-We enjoy comforts unparalleled in world history.
-But with the great achievements (larger houses, fantastic gadgets, and faster transportation), the anxiety of deprivation has not declined.
+We never have enough.
+When we perceive lack, sorrow invades, disrupting peace.
+We push to achieve, possess, and control more.
+Are we condemned to endure the sorrow of lack?
+Achievement and possessions aren’t evil.
+We should push ourselves, not gently coast.
+The human drive has accomplished great feats and uncovered many mysteries.
+Humans have developed sophisticated systems of beliefs, government, transportation, and security in their never-ending chase for more.
+We enjoy comforts unparalleled in the history of the world.
+But even with the great achievements (larger houses, fantastic gadgets, and faster transportation), the anxiety of deprivation has not declined.
 We still don’t have enough.
 Inventions haven’t stopped. iPhone will have better versions, cars will provide more luxuries, and entertainment will continue to thrill.
-We still have much more to achieve.
-Are we at the pinnacle of achievement?
+There is much more to create and discover.
+But not all is well in modern society.
 Mental illness, destructive relationships, racism, war, environmental decay and crime continue to plague the earth.
 Is life better today than a hundred years ago?
 In many ways, “Yes,” but in other aspects maybe not.
 We are still grappling for more.

-The nagging feeling of lack interrupts enjoying the pleasures of the present.
-We are blessed with the genetic gift of dissatisfaction—an inherent part of humanity.
+The nagging feeling of lack interrupts the pleasures of the present.
+We are blessed with the gift of dissatisfaction—an inherent part of humanity.
 If I have one hundred dollars, I want a thousand.
 If I have a thousand, I want a million.
 Perhaps feeling satisfied is uncomfortable.
-Deep in our cellular construction, we need more regardless of what we currently have.
-We must create space for these pesky feelings of dissatisfaction, realizing their existence, but thoughtfully understanding their limitations.
+Deep in our cellular construction, we desire more regardless of what we have.
+I believe these feelings are normal; We must create space for the pesky feelings of dissatisfaction, recognizing their existence, and thoughtfully managing with healthy limits.
 Finding peace requires effort; purposely seeking gratitude.
-We view satisfaction wrong; perhaps satisfaction is more like waves of the ocean than a plateau; an ebb and flow.
+Perhaps we should consider satisfaction differently, more like waves of the ocean than a plateau on a mountain; an ebb and flow, coming and going.

-We benefit from growth—better relationships, more self-esteem, increased compassion and security.
-We should pursue growth.
-Refining skills of living, multiply our future opportunities.
-But personal growth, doesn’t promise perpetual satisfaction; the biological urge to obtain more continues to prod and push and desire; underneath the rich and complex emotional system continues to influence our behaviors.
-We can adjust some of the emotional settings to experience more peace—but not completely eliminate emotion.
-We must accept living on the basis of our biological inheritance.
-If we don’t, we will constantly fight against the unmovable walls of existence.
-By realistically accepting the parameters of existence, we more comfortably move with the flow of life, balancing our emotions and behaviors to experience more joy. ~Troy Murphy Flourishing Life Society
+We benefit from drives to improve—better relationships, more self-esteem, increased compassion and security.
+We should pursue growth by refining skills and chasing opportunities.
+But personal growth, doesn’t promise perpetual satisfaction; the biological urge to obtain more continues to prod and push; underneath our emotional system continues to influence behaviors.
+We can adjust some emotional settings through mindful thought—but not eliminate vexing emotions.
+We must live with our biological inheritance.
+If we don’t, we will constantly fight the unmovable walls of existence.
+By realistically accepting the parameters, we comfortably move with the flow of life, experiencing the ebb and flow of emotions without responding with destructive reactions; by balancing our emotions with healthy behaviors, we experience more joy.